mantik-ai/tutorials/README.md

 API.

 Remember that upon first login to the mantik platform, you must change your password.
-Tracking will only worked with a changed password as well.
+Tracking will only work with a changed password as well.

 Set your credentials as environment variables: